-Name and Municipality of Residence Office with Winpak Principal Occupation M. Bilgen Vice President Vice President, Technology and Innovation Fayetteville, Georgia, USA Winpak Ltd. J.C.
+Name and Municipality Office 141 MF and District Constitution of Residence Office with Winpak Principal Occupation M. Bilgen Vice President Vice President, Technology and Innovation Fayetteville, Georgia, USA Winpak Ltd. J.C.
 Holland Vice President President Winnipeg, Manitoba, Canada Winpak Division, a division of Winpak Ltd. President Winpak Films Inc. T.L.
 Johnson Vice President President St. Lazare, Quebec, Canada Winpak Heat Seal Packaging O.Y.
-Muggli President and Chief President and Chief Executive Officer Winnipeg, Manitoba, Canada Executive Officer Winpak Ltd. D.J.
-Stacey Vice President President Trout Valley, Illinois, USA Winpak Portion Packaging L.A.
+Muggli President and Chief President and Chief Executive Officer Winnipeg, Manitoba, Canada Executive Officer Winpak Ltd. G.L.
+Powell Vice President President Winpak Portion Packaging Munster, Indiana, USA President Winpak Lane, Inc. L.A.
 Warelis Vice President and Chief Vice President and Chief Financial Officer Winnipeg, Manitoba, Canada Financial Officer Winpak Ltd.

 T.L.
 Johnson is the only executive officer listed above who has held the office with Winpak and principal occupation listed above for at least the last five years.
 Prior to his appointment as Vice President, Technology and Innovation on January 1, 2019, Mr. Bilgen was Director of Technology and Innovation, October 9, 2017 and prior to this held the position of Application Technology Leader at The Dow Chemical Company.
 Mr. Holland was appointed President, Winpak Films Inc. on December 11, 2018.
 Prior to his appointment as President, Winpak Division, a division of Winpak Ltd. on July 1, 2017, Mr. Holland held the position of Vice President and Chief Operating Officer, Winpak Division, a division of Winpak Ltd., January 1, 2017 and prior to this Director of Sales and Marketing, Winpak Division, a division of Winpak Ltd. Mr. Muggli who prior to his appointment as President and Chief Executive Officer on August 1, 2017 held the position of Executive Vice President and Chief Operating Officer, February 16, 2017 and prior to this Vice President, Technology.
-Mr. Stacey who prior to his appointment as President, Winpak Portion Packaging on January 1, 2016 was Vice President, Corporate Development of Winpak Ltd. and President, Winpak Lane, Inc. Prior to his appointment as Vice President and Chief Financial Officer on May 1, 2017, Mr. Warelis was Vice President of Corporate Finance, January 1, 2017 and prior to this Director, Corporate Accounting and Treasury.
+Prior to his appointment as President, Winpak Portion Packaging and President, Winpak Lane, Inc. on July 1, 2020, Mr. Powell was appointed General Manager, Winpak Films Inc. on October 22, 2018 and prior to this held the position of Vice President and General Manager, Sonoco Display & Packaging from July 1, 2017 and prior to this held the position of Vice President and General Manager, Sonoco Protective Packaging Solutions.
+Prior to his appointment as Vice President and Chief Financial Officer on May 1, 2017, Mr. Warelis was Vice President of Corporate Finance, January 1, 2017 and prior to this Director, Corporate Accounting and Treasury.
 As a group, executive officers hold, directly or indirectly, none of the outstanding common shares of Winpak Ltd. Winpak has an Executive Committee comprised of the above listed executive officers.
 The Executive Committee, in consultation with the Board of Directors, establishes the objectives and the long-term direction of the Company.
 The Executive Committee meets regularly throughout the year to review progress towards achievement of the Company's goals and to implement policies and procedures directed at optimizing performance.